brian-peter-dickson/draft-dickson-dprive-adot-auth/draft-dickson-dprive-adot-auth-00.md

 # Validation Using DS Records, DNS Records, TLSA Records, and DNSSEC Validation

-These records are used to validate corresponding delegation records, glue, DNS records, and TLSA records, as follows:
+These records are used to validate corresponding delegation records, DNS records, and TLSA records, as follows:

 *   Initial domain NS records are validated using [@?I-D.dickson-dnsop-ds-hack]
-*   The respective name server names' domain's NS records are validated using [@?I-D.dickson-dnsop-ds-hack]
-*   If served by a different zone, the NS records of those respective name server names' domain's are also validated using [@?I-D.dickson-dnsop-ds-hack]
-*   Glue A records (if present) are validated using [@?I-D.dickson-dnsop-ds-hack]
-*   Glue AAAA records (if present) are validated using [@?I-D.dickson-dnsop-ds-hack]
 *   All DS records imlementing [@?I-D.dickson-dnsop-ds-hack] must be DNSSEC validated prior to use
 *   Once the NS names have been validated, and the delegations to the appropriate name servers are validated, the DNS records for the NS name are obtained to identify the DNS transport methods supported.
 *   If ADoT is among the supported transports, the TLSA record for the name server is obtained, and used for verification of the TLS certificate when making the TLS connection.